Hantavirus hemorrhagic fever with renal syndrome: Signs and symptoms

 During the hypotensive phase, which lasts 1–3 days, there is a sudden onset of lower blood pressure and shock due to microvascular leakage, which can result in sudden death.
-Urine production and platelet count decrease, white blood cell count in blood increases, and hemorrhaging begin during the hypotensive phase.
+Urine production and platelet count decrease, white blood cell count in blood increases, and hemorrhaging begins during the hypotensive phase.
 The oliguric or diuretic phase, which lasts 2–6 days, is caused by renal failure with oliguria and proteinuria.
-During the polyuria phase, which lasts about 1–2 weeks, renal functions gradually recovers, which leads to increased urine production.
+During the polyuria phase, which lasts about 1–2 weeks, renal functions gradually recover, which leads to increased urine production.
 Complete renal function can be restored after a long recovery process, about 2–6 months, but chronic renal failure, endocrine dysfunction, and hypertension may occur.
-Extra-renal complications include acute respiratory distress syndrome (ARDS), pituitary gland injury or insufficient pituary gland hormone production, and inflammation of the gallbladder (cholecystitis), the pericardium (pericarditis), the brain (encphalitis), and the pancreas (pancreatitis).
+Extra-renal complications include acute respiratory distress syndrome (ARDS), pituitary gland injury or insufficient pituitary gland hormone production, and inflammation of the gallbladder (cholecystitis), the pericardium (pericarditis), the brain (encephalitis), and the pancreas (pancreatitis).

 Infection with Puumala virus or Dobrava-Belgrade virus often causes a mild form of HFRS known as nephropathia epidemica (NE).
 For pregnant women and fetuses, symptoms are more severe, whereas for children symptoms are milder with greater frequency of abdominal symptoms.
 Serological surveys suggest that many HFRS infections go unnoticed, either as asymptomatic infections or as a mild flu-like illness with symptoms such as high fever, malaise, and muscle pain.
 In more mild cases, the different phases of illness may be hard to distinguish, or some phases may be absent, while in more severe cases, the phases may overlap.
-While HFRS is typically associated with renal disease, symptoms sometimes include cardiopulmonary symptoms associated with hantavirus pulmonary syndrome.
-Some symptoms are associated with specific hantaviruses: Puumala virus often causes ocular symptoms such as blurry vision and nearsightedness, Hantaan virus can affect the pituitary gland and cause empty sella syndrome, and Dobrava-Belgrade virus commonly causes acute respiratory distress syndrome (ARDS).
+While HFRS is typically associated with renal disease, symptoms sometimes include cardiopulmonary symptoms associated with hantavirus pulmonary syndrome (HPS).
+Some symptoms are associated with specific hantaviruses: Puumala virus often causes ocular symptoms such as blurry vision and nearsightedness, Hantaan virus can affect the pituitary gland and cause empty sella syndrome, and Dobrava-Belgrade virus commonly causes ARDS.
 Repeated infections of hantaviruses have not been observed, so recovering from infection likely grants life-long immunity.